LCA Practice Guide overview

 Perform impact assessment

 Use an LCA tool or manual calculations to convert the inventory into environmental impact results by life cycle stage and building component.
 Separate results by stage.
-The five most common impact categories: GWP, acidification potential, eutrophication potential, ozone depletion potential, smog formation potential.
+The five most common impact categories: global warming potential (GWP), acidification potential, eutrophication potential, ozone depletion potential, and smog formation potential.

 4